Skip to main content

 Choosing a cache_key_type

 • plan (Default): Uses the query's logical plan as the cache key.
-Matches semantically equivalent queries but requires query parsing.
+This approach matches semantically equivalent queries, even if their SQL syntax differs.
+However, it requires query parsing, which introduces some overhead.

 • sql: Uses the raw SQL string as the cache key.
-Provides faster lookups but requires exact string matches.
-Queries with dynamic functions, such as NOW(), may produce unexpected results.
-Use sql only when results are predictable.
+This method provides faster lookups but requires exact string matches.
+Queries with dynamic functions, such as NOW(), may produce unexpected results because the cache key changes with each execution.
+Use sql only when query results are predictable and consistent.

 Use sql for the lowest latency with identical queries that do not include dynamic functions.
-Use plan for greater flexibility.
+Use plan for greater flexibility and semantic matching of queries.

 Cached Responses

-The response includes a Results-Cache-Status header that indicates the cache status of the query:
+Responses from HTTP APIs include a header that indicates the cache status of the applicable cache:

 Header valueDescription